Steven Strogatz: The Joy Of X

 STROGATZ: It's a sort of like, you know, roughly speaking, when people are standing in an elevator, they don't stand right next to each other.
 They try to get away to the most - but now if there are two people in the elevator, you have to get away from both of them if you - as you enter.
 And so these seeds are doing - it's not that they're calculating anything.
 They're not conscious.
 It's just that they're growing where there's the least biochemical inhibition.
 And when you work out the math of that, it ends up being tied to the Golden Ratio and Fibonacci numbers.

-FLATOW: One last question.
+FLATOW: This is SCIENCE FRIDAY from Ira Flatow.
+One last question.
 Richard Feynman used to talk about the joy of knowing, that he understood physics of nature and plants and things like that.
 It made him able to appreciate things more than people who didn't.
 Do you think that way about math also?

 STROGATZ: Yeah.
 Anyway, the point being that...